natanlao/unclaimed-property/README.md

    digest. `.import` supports reading from stdout(?), so maybe write something to only present provided columns.
 This might also have a performance impact?
 3. Add a way to ignore known false positives.
+4. Trim data loaded into SQLite so that the entire database can live in memory.

 ## Things I learned